Caldwell Nursery and Botanic Garden

 Zone: 7-10

-Info: Disease resistant hybrid 'Vinca 'Nirvana' thrives in our summer heat and dry conditions, so be sure to plant in a well drained soil mix.
+Disease resistant hybrid 'Vinca 'Nirvana' thrives in our summer heat and dry conditions, so be sure to plant in a well drained soil mix.

 Common Name: White American Beautyberry

-Botanical Name: Callicarpa americana 'Lactea'
+Latin Name: Callicarpa americana 'Lactea'

 Family: Verbenaceae